diashenrique/isc-generate-db/README.md

 ## Installation

-Open terminal and clone/git pull the repo into any local directory
+Open a terminal and clone/git pull the repo into any local directory

 ```
 $ git clone git@github.com:diashenrique/isc-generate-db.git